PiKeeb/clean-shutdown/README.md

 ### `daemon_active`

-This is a pretty hacky way to passify the daemon without needing to delve into the details of [systemd](https://www.freedesktop.org/wiki/Software/systemd/).
+This is a pretty hacky way to pacify the daemon without needing to delve into the details of [systemd](https://www.freedesktop.org/wiki/Software/systemd/).
 Set to `0` to deactivate the daemon (technically the daemon will be started at boot time but it will do absolutely nothing).
 Set to `1` to reactivate.

 ### `trigger_pin`